jesuspv/vic/README.md

 ## Uninstall

 Run `rm -rf ~/.vims/c ~/.vims/vic`.
 Additionally, review the system package list for packages not longer needed.
-Remove them with `apt-get remove --auto-remove`.
+If `apt-get` is available, remove them with `apt-get remove --auto-remove`.

 ## List of System Packages